35 Of The Best Sad Taylor Swift Songs

 This song lives in the space between forgiveness and self-protection.
 It’s about wanting to reach out to someone who hurt you — and stopping yourself every time.
 “I bet it never ever occurred to you that I can’t say hello to you and risk another goodbye” captures that painful self-control all too well.

-Emotional Distance & Feeling Unseen
+Emotional Distance, Feeling Unseen & Quiet Realizations

 Tolerate It – Evermore